-I’ve always found the human relationship to hair interesting.
-Everyone has experienced the feeling of being nonsensically cranky over something as superficially silly as a bad hair day.
-Except for the fact that bad hair days or bad hair experiences don’t feel superficially silly—they feel scary.
-And while the former is temporary—nothing a good cleanse, condition, and second go-round with the hair dryer can’t fix, if you’ve ever experienced a disastrous hair experience (i.e., a major cut or color gone awry), I don’t have to defend or describe the trauma involved.
-Yes, I realize “trauma” is a strong word and things like our health, safety, voice, and well-being are much more in important in the grand scheme of this thing called life.
-But when you’re robbed of a quality that contributes to your inherent sense of confidence and identity, I don’t think that’s an influence of power to underestimate.
+The human relationship to hair is interesting, if you think about it.
+Everyone has dealt with the feeling of being nonsensically cranky over something as superficially silly as a bad hair day.
+Even if it wasn't a bad hair day.
+Bad hair experiences, however, don’t feel superficially silly—they feel scary.
+And while the former is temporary—nothing a good cleanse, condition, and second go-round with the hair dryer can’t fix, if you’ve ever experienced a disastrous hair experience (i.e., a major cut or color gone awry), we shouldn't have to defend or describe the dramatics involved.
+It may not be fully traumatizing, but it's not smart to underestimate the power that can have over someone when they're robbed of a quality that contributes to their inherent sense of identity.
 We might not need a head of hair to put one foot in front of the other each day physically.
 But what about mentally?

 I often joke that I was emotionally scarred for life when I had the majority of my hair bleached off my head six years ago, but to be honest, I’m not entirely kidding.
 In the days and weeks afterward, I was so distraught, embarrassed, and just plain crushed, I almost wasn’t able to get out of bed in the morning.
 For months, I couldn’t look people in the eye for fear of what I thought they saw.
 I automatically assumed people were judging my thin, frayed strands, and I all but gave up on the idea of a crush developing any reciprocating feelings.
 For up to a year afterward, I refused to have my picture taken (thus why I don’t have any “right after” photos) go near a salon, or touch my hair with any kind of heat.
 And though part of me feels like a jerk for being so self-conscious, part of me also thinks it’s how we’re wired.
 Wired biologically or societally—I’m not sure—but wired nonetheless.